of an internal dilemma where instinctual self-protection challenges the desire to be understood in the clarity of total disclosure...

 I am deeply engaged with the human response to that which threatens the well-being of an individual, but more specifically: self-protection.
 In my experiences, I observe the safety of self-protection through deflecting attention.
 In my work I practice this self-protection through the obsessive layering of visual noise in order to build the ultimate distraction.

 My work is a discovery of material and self-awareness through frantic, semi-automatic scrawling shrouded in-between layers of a discretionary visual show and tell.
 I recognize my own psychological landscapes from past happenings appearing out of the abstract.
 These recognitions are most often reflective of past hurt, regret, disappointments and trauma.

 I seek to take cover, de-escalate, resolve, distract, protect, camouflage, escape and survive the weight of the these happenings.

-She enjoys lattes and her siamese cat, Nina.
+She enjoys lattes and spending time with her siamese cat, Nina.